WPBeginner

 wp_enqueue_script( 'smoothup', get_template_directory_uri() . '/js/smoothscroll.js', array( 'jquery' ), '', true );

-In the above code, we have told WordPress to load our script and also load jQuery library since our plugin depends on it.
-Now that we have added the jQuery part, lets add an actual link to our WordPress site that takes users back to the top.
-Paste this HTML any where in your theme’s footer.php file.
+Now that we have added jQuery, let’s add an actual link to our WordPress site that takes users back to the top.

 <a href="#top" id="smoothup" title="Back to top"></a>